-We will not support the purchase of wood chippers, cone splitters, any second hand equipment or any non-forestry harvesting specialised base units.
+We will not support the purchase of tractors, forklifts, lorry or delivery vehicles, wood chippers, cone splitters, any second hand equipment or any non-forestry harvesting specialised base units.

 Elements of the conversion cost for small scale skylines and to add small scale harvester heads to small base units may be eligible, but should be discussed in advance.